“Privacy is not something that I’m merely entitled to; it’s an absolute prerequisite” – Marlon Brando.

 - Help you mitigate the risk before it becomes a legal problem

-- Reveals gap between actual and required privacy management
+- Reveals the gap between actual and required privacy management

 - Provides ways to improve processes to increase data security